Sign up for our blog

 The Opportunity: Striving to stay at the top

-Says Tim Edwards, CEO of the Noel Leeming Group, “We have used mystery shoppers in the past, but that only gives us a limited snapshot of one store.
+Says Tim Edwards, CEO of the Noel Leeming Group, “We have used mystery shoppers in the past, but that only gives us one snapshot of one store.
 We knew that to remain the number one electronics retailer, we needed to have happy customers, and were quite impressed with the Customer Radar concept.”

 How It Happened: Multiple methods for one big result